sowmya19github/Weather-Application/readme.md

 # WeatherApplication

-WeatherApp is a simple, user-friendly weather forecasting application that provides real-time weather information.
+WeatherApplication is a simple, user-friendly weather forecasting application that provides real-time weather information.
 It utilizes the OpenWeatherMap API to fetch current weather data for locations worldwide.

 ## Features